 The Christian’s body will be transformed.
 (Philippians 3:21) The physical lusts that war against our souls will no longer be.
 (1 Peter 2:11) There will no lust of the flesh, the lust of the eyes or the pride of life to tempt us.
 (1 John 2:15-17) We won’t get hungry, we won’t thirst and there will be no sex.
 (Revelation 7:16, Matthew 22:30) (No sex!
 Did I lose anyone right there?)
 While the impulses for those things aren’t bad, people start small wars and do stupid stuff over food and sex.
 Our desires are twisted from the fall.

-Matthew 13:41 says “The Son of Man will send his angels, and they will gather out of his kingdom all causes of sin and all law-breakers…” The main causes for stumbling will all be gone.
+Matthew 13:41 says “The Son of Man will send his angels, and they will gather out of his kingdom all causes of sin and all law-breakers…” The main causes of stumbling will all be gone.

 Granted, Satan still fell into pride.
 He had no fleshly lusts to contend with.
 But as I stated earlier, his folly will be on full display for everyone to see with perfect clarity.
 And if it was good enough to convince the angels to remain with God, it will be good enough for us.
 We’re also going to thoroughly know that we don’t deserve to be there, so there will be nothing to get prideful about.
 (Ephesians 2:7-9)